aerokube/aerokube.github.io/txt/selenium_on_windows.md

 ## Creating order from chaos
 To advance in achieving our goal we will apply changes step by step.
 First of all let's make our solution lightweight.
 As you probably know traditional Selenium installation on Windows looks like the following:
 (picture: selenium server + driver + ie)
 Here we have Selenium server running under Java virtual machine (JRE), then IEDriverServer or EdgeDriver binary and finally IE or Edge browser binary itself.
-In this chain there is at least one wek link - Selenium server and Java.
+In this chain there is at least one weak link - Selenium server and Java.
 In this architecture Selenium server is just a proxy server starting driver binary configured to open some random free port and then transferring all requests to this port.
 Proxying network traffic is a trivial task in any programming language because all the work is in fact done by networking module of the operating system.
 This is why installing 50 Mb Java distribution and downloading 20 Mb Selenium server binary is an overkill for simple proxying.
 We certainly can do better - use [Selenoid](https://github.com/aerokube/selenoid) instead of Selenium server.

 ### Replacing Selenium server with Selenoid
 Selenoid is a lightweight Selenium server replacement written in [Golang](https://golang.org/).
 It is distributed as one small (~ 7 Mb) binary and does not have any external dependencies.
 This is why in order to use it - just download and run the binary.
 In my [previous](https://medium.com/@aandryashin/selenium-done-in-60-seconds-176796f8bdc7) article I briefly described how useful Selenoid could be to launch browsers in Docker containers - its main application.
 But the second supported mode is launching any standalone binaries instead of containers and proxying network traffic to them - just the same way like Selenium server does with IEDriverServer and EdgeDriver.
 Replacing Selenium server with Selenoid is very easy.
 In this example we will launch Internet Explorer 11: